-Breasts, like nipples, come in all different shapes and sizes.
+Breasts come in all different shapes and sizes.

 During pregnancy, many mothers notice changes in their breasts and nipples.
 For many women, one of the first signs of pregnancy is breast tenderness.
-This is a positive sign that pregnancy hormones are helping prepare your breasts for breastfeeding.
+This is a positive sign that pregnancy hormones are helping prepare breasts for breastfeeding.

-Some mothers may also notice some of the following changes in their breasts:
+Some mothers might also notice some of the following changes in their breasts:

-- Areola and nipple darkens in colour
+- Areola and nipple darken in color

 - Areola gets bigger

 - Veins on the surface of the breast become more noticeable

 - There are changes in size or shape (breasts grow larger).